aws-samples/aws-panorama-samples/README.md

 * We recommend using a Sagemaker Jupyter Notebook Instance
   + Go to your AWS Sagemaker console
   + Click  `Notebook Instances -> Create`
-  + Choose the instance type
+  + Choose the instance type (These were built on P2 instances)
-  + Choose the Volume size in GB (1 to 2 GB should be enough)
+  + Choose the Volume size in GB (5 GB should be enough)
   + Create Notebook Instance
 * Once your notebook instance is created, click the name of your Notebook instance
   + Go to Permissions and encryption